This page: Articles:

 Monday - Saturday:

-Daytime: First Manchester (2 per hour to Hyde)/Stagecoach Manchester (2 per hour to Gee Cross);
+Daytime: First Manchester (2 per hour to Gee Cross)/Stagecoach Manchester (3 per hour to Hyde);

 The core route of the 346 from Ashton to Hyde enters via Crescent Road, Lodge Lane, Cheetham Hill Road, Talbot Street and Victoria Street before entering Hyde bus station via Clarke Way.
-From the bus station, Stagecoach Manchester and Checkmate Coaches journeys continue to Gee Cross, terminating at Stockport Road/Dowson Road junction.
-This route takes the Stockport Road route via the village of Gee Cross rather than Apethorn Road, which is taken by the 389.
+From the bus station, First Manchester journeys continue to Gee Cross terminating at Stockport Road/Dowson Road junction.
+This route takes the Stockport Road route via the village of Gee Cross rather than Apethorn Road, which is taken by the evening 389 service.

 Connections with other routes: